llukkah/tandem-trivia/README.md

 Steps to run code:
 Clone down the repo.
-Run npm i in command line to install dependencies.
+Run <code>npm i</code> in command line to install dependencies.
-Then run npm run start to launch React App to localhost:3000.
+Then run <code>npm run start</code> to launch React App to localhost:3000.

 ### How To Play:
 Each question will be displayed 1 at a time.